vansteki/vansteki/README.md

 ###
  ✨ A! hoy!
-This guy is a versatile F2E
+This guy is a versatile F2E 👀

  ✨ On vacation 🌴😎

 ### Skills

-- Vue
 - JavasScript
+- Vue, Nuxt
+- Node.js
 - CSS
-- Node.js
 - Bash
 - Basic Backend Experiences
 - IaC